zps-io/zps/README.md

 - Publishing binary software packages should be easy
 - Vulgarities of technical implementation should not impact the user
 - Configuration management is a delivery vehicle for unfinished work (ZPS will handle configuration at install time)
+- Design and functionality should not be crippled in order to support a zero value business model
 - The Docker hype machine is the result of extended stagnation in the *NIX package management space

 #### Prior Art, and Influences